Hadamar: Transport

 The town of Hadamar lies on Bundesstraße 54 from Siegen to Limburg.

-Hadamar has three stations on the Upper Westerwald Railway (Oberwesterwaldbahn) from Limburg and Au, these are Hadamar, Niederzeuzheim and Niederhadamar.
+Hadamar has three stations on the Upper Westerwald Railway (Westerwald-Sieg-Bahn) from Limburg via Au to Siegen, served by Hessische Landesbahn section DreiLänderBahn, these are Hadamar, Niederzeuzheim and Niederhadamar.
 From there, the cities of Cologne, Koblenz, Frankfurt am Main and Wiesbaden may be reached directly.

+Niederzeuzheim station has a park and ride lot as for public transport users as well.

+Hadamar is located in the zone number 6040 of the transport association Rhein-Main-Verkehrsverbund RMV and the zone number 172 of the transport association Verkehrsverbund Rhein-Mosel.

 Education

 There are five primary schools in town, one each in Hadamar, Niederhadamar, Niederzeuzheim, Oberzeuzheim and Steinbach.

 Secondary school education is to be had at the Fürst-Johann-Ludwig-Schule, a comprehensive school with Hauptschule, Realschule and Gymnasium branches.
 The school's feeder area reaches far beyond the town's limits.

 Moreover, Hadamar is a centre for glazier training.
 The Federal vocational school of the glazier's craft and the Erwin-Stein-Schule (state glass vocational school) are located here.
 The Erwin-Stein-Schule is named after Erwin Stein, one of the fathers of the Hessian state constitution.

 Hadamar is seat of the “Musical Boarding School”, where the Limburger Domsingknaben are trained.